I’m back with another FAQ page!

 Can I Make This in Regular Crochet / Knit ?

 The Elf Coat is made with Tunisian Crochet, specifically Tunisian Knit stitch.
 Since many people do not know how to do Tunisian, I’ve had a lot of asks about working it in either a regular crochet stitch or a regular knit stitch.
-Since the Elf Coat relies solely on 1 type of stitch, made in rows with only increases and decreases for shaping, it is easy to translate into regular stitches using a 1:1 exact translation (as long as you match the gauge).
+Since the Elf Coat relies solely on 1 type of stitch, made in rows with only increases and decreases for shaping, it is easy to translate into regular crochet/knit stitches using a 1:1 translation for stitch counts (as long as you match the gauge) – omit the Return Pass (since you are not doing Tunisian) and Reverse the instructions every other row (because you’ll be working back and forth instead of in the same direction every row like Tunisian does).

 I’ve also seen several great examples in regular knitting, which produces a slightly flowier, looser and thinner garment.
 Again, a 1:1 translation (stitch for stitch, inc for inc, dec for dec) can be followed.

 I have to say, though, that it’s really worth learning Tunisian Crochet to make this piece!
-I personally think there’s nothing quite like it 🙂 Which leads to the next FAQ:
+I personally think there’s nothing quite like it 🙂 And it’s not really as unfamiliar as you might think.
+Which leads to the next FAQ:

 Do You Have a Video Tutorial for This Pattern?